-We now propose to harness some of the positive energy of this earlier epoch to bring to the people of Belgaum a type of development that they rightfully deserve.
+We now propose to harness some of the positive energy of this earlier epoch to bring to the people of Belagavi a type of development that they rightfully deserve.

-To understand this ‘birthright’ of the Belgaum people it may be necessary to cast a brief backward glance at history.
+To understand this ‘birthright’ of the Belagavi people it may be necessary to cast a brief backward glance at history.

 The Age of Imperialism was brought to its close not by a single blow delivered by a towering figure, but by a series of small blows delivered to the body of the far flung Empire.
 It was akin to the numerous small tears that the hull of the ‘Titanic’ suffered in its collision with the iceberg – the tears that collectively sunk the ‘unsinkable’ ship.

 One of the first blows delivered to the ‘invincible’ British Empire was in Kittur, in 1824.